ggreer/the_silver_searcher/README.md

     ack -i SOLR ~/cloudkick/reach  2.89s user 0.77s system 97% cpu 3.765 total

-    ~/code/better_than_ack/bta -i SOLR ~/cloudkick/reach  0.37s user 0.15s system 88% cpu 0.590 total
+    ag -i SOLR ~/cloudkick/reach  0.37s user 0.15s system 88% cpu 0.590 total

-You can use this with [my fork](https://github.com/ggreer/AckMate) of the popular ackmate plugin, which lets you use both ack and bta for searching in textmate.
-You can also just move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/bta "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`
+You can use this with [my fork](https://github.com/ggreer/AckMate) of the popular ackmate plugin, which lets you use both ack and ag for searching in textmate.
+You can also just move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/ag "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`

 ## TODO ##